 The children search through their potatoes as the teacher asks them to help her find the next letter.
 Then the children say the names of the letters they have found so far with the teacher.
 The game continues until all of the letters are found.
 Today’s game reviews the letters A through J.

-After all the letters are found, some of the children want to play the game again so the teacher mixes the potatoes all up and they play again.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+After all the letters are found, some of the children want to play the game again so the teacher mixes the potatoes all up and they play again.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!